One of the most common sentences in criminal cases is probation.

 How Does Someone Get Unsupervised Probation

 There are several things the judge will consider when deciding whether to order unsupervised probation as a sentence.
-These include:

 - The severity of the crime;